Bitter (beer): History

 The term "bitter" has been used in England to describe pale ale since the early 19th century.
-Although brewers used the term "pale ale", before the introduction of pump clips, customers in public houses would ask for "bitter" to differentiate it from mild ale; by the end of the 19th century, brewers had begun to use the term as well.
+Although brewers used the term "pale ale", before the introduction of pump clips, customers in pubs would ask for "bitter" to differentiate it from mild ale; by the end of the 19th century, brewers had begun to use the term as well.

 During the 20th century, bitter became the most popular type of draught beer sold in British pubs and has been described as "the national drink of England".
 In Scotland, bitter is known as either "light" or "heavy" depending on the strength, colour and body.

-Bitter is traditionally cask conditioned and either dispensed by gravity through a tap in the cask or by a beer engine at "cellar temperature" of 11° to 14° Celsius (50° to 55° Fahrenheit).
+Bitter is traditionally cask conditioned and either dispensed by gravity through a tap in the cask or by a beer engine at "cellar temperature" of 11°C-14°C (50°F-55°F).
 The popularity of craft brewing in North America has led to British-style bitter being brewed there since the 1980s.

 Style

 Bitter belongs to the pale ale beer style and can have a great variety of strength, flavour and appearance, from dark amber to a golden summer ale.
 It can be under 3% abv and as high as 7% with premium or strong bitters.
 The colour may be controlled by the addition of caramel colouring.
 It is similar to the India pale ale style of beer, though bitters are less hoppy.
-A 2020 survey by SIBA found that in 2020 the average bitter beer strength in the UK was 4.2%.
+A survey by SIBA found that in 2020 the average bitter beer strength in the UK was 4.2%.